 We will confirm that all the Lloyd's broker registration conditions have been met.
-You will be added to the public register of Lloyd's brokers, available on the Market directories on lloyds.com.
-The GMSBO team or your local Lloyd's Country Representative will contact you upon registration to arrange a welcome meeting.
+You will be added to the public register of Lloyd's brokers, available at Market directories on lloyds.com.
+The GSMBO team or your local Lloyd's Country Representative will contact you upon registration to arrange a welcome meeting.